lian0090/SKAT2/README.md

 - `testZ`
 - `testX`

-## Basic call of the GWAS function
+## Basic call of the GWAS function (GWAS function need to be updated, has not fully tested yet)
  ```R
  library(SKAT2)
  data(mouse)